Buying and selling property

 Building, environmental and health searches

-Drainage diagram
+Drainage diagrams

 A drainage diagram is a copy of a plan showing the location of Council’s sewer mains in relation to the property boundaries.